Ma-Lab-biophysics/AlphaFold-Bayesian/MODEL_CARD.md

 Kullback–Leibler divergence from a uniform reference distribution `w0` (the regularizer).

 **Procedure.** Regularized MAP estimation over log-weights, optimized by BFGS (`scipy.optimize.fmin_bfgs`), initialized from uniform weights.
-All restraints are fitted simultaneously; no held-out split is used.
+In the published analysis all restraints are fitted simultaneously; no held-out split is used.
+A retrospective cross-validation is reported below under Evaluation.

 **Hyperparameter.** `theta` sets the strength of the prior and is selected by scanning a broad range.